rstacruz/tps-reporter.js/docs/format.md

 File format
 ===========

 The tasks file, usually `tasks.taskpaper`, is loosely based off of the [TaskPaper] format.
 They're simply a hierarchy of projects and tasks.
-Projects are lines that end with `:`, and tasks are lines that begin with `- `, with indentation.

 - Tabs (or spaces!) are used to indent.
 - Each task begins with a `- `.